tim-lai/swagger-ui-demo/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### Hooks
+Toggle keywords can be used in place of changing the location of the API definition.
+Use of a toggle keyword will change state without reloading the API definition.
+While the toggle keywords are tied to working Redux state, they are not feature complete yet.

+Example toggle keywords with a visual change: `hordemode` and `alliancemode` can be used to toggle the faction state, instead of clicking on the faction state text.

+Incomplete toggle keywords: `wowmode`, `swaggermode`

 ## Resources